Skip to page content

 The FordLab Opportunity

-In this program, you can expect a 6-month intensive program that offers participants a professional-development curriculum to gain new skills in production, sales, and marketing and promotion and to show advancement within a performing arts organization for producers who are ready to take their productions to the next level, culminating in your participation in The Ford’s summer season.
+In this program, you can expect to gain new skills in production, sales, and marketing and promotion, and to show advancement within a performing arts organization for producers who are ready to take their productions to the next level, culminating in your participation in The Ford’s summer season.

 About The Ford